carloscj6/SampleMusicPlayer/README.md

 # SampleMusicPlayer
 Simple music player
 ## Intro
-This project was due to stack overflow request.
+This project was due to a stack overflow request.

 Then I decided, why make a simple audio player that can actually do stuff?